Generic Name: daunorubicin

 Skin accidentally exposed to daunorubicin should be rinsed thoroughly with soap and warm water.

-Daunorubicin can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often.
+Daunorubicin can increase your risk of bleeding or infection.
+You will need frequent medical tests.
 Your cancer treatments may be delayed based on the results of these tests.

 What happens if I miss a dose?